stendahls/Yggdrasil/README.md

 Yggdrasil is based on a set of protocols which define requirements for API endpoints, request types and response values.
 Based on these protocols Yggdrasil offers convenience structs/classes for easier usage and smaller code footprint.
 Let's have a look at the underlying protocols.

 ### Endpoint
-The `EndpointType` protocol defines the base requirements for requests.
-The protocol defines baseUrl, path, method and parameters of a request.
+The `EndpointType` protocol defines the base requirements for an API endpoint: baseUrl, path, method and parameters.
 It's easy to define your own API endpoints, for example with the help of an enum:

 ```swift
 // An enum adopting the EndpointType protocol defining two API endpoints